I want to give you some quizzes!

 Eye-cups are another important body part of binoculars for adjusting eye relief depths to accommodate individual’s comfort.

 Good pairs of binoculars come with adjustable eye-cups that lock firmly in place, while on some cheaper models you will find they can be knocked out of position easily.
+Long eye-relief binoculars (16-20mm) usually have 3 to 5 twist-up eyecup positions and they are much expensive.
+Average eye-relief binoculars (14-15mm) usually have 2 positions and are comfortable for most, if not all, eyeglass wearer.

 #8 Diopter adjustment mechanism

 This diopter knob allows you to make adjustment in focusing one eyepiece independently, to fix the differences in your eyes.
 Cheaper binoculars may not have this mechanism.
+Sometimes premium models often have central diopter adjustment ring (rather than right eyepiece diopter).

 #9: Ploys and tricks